SwethaMagesh/blockchain_assignment1/README.md

 ----
 TODO:
 1. Visualise and tabulate
-1a) left out - add check 1023 transaction in block?
-1b) validation of transaction when??
 2. Theory questions in report
 3. Code and challenges (very small description for each module)
 4. DESIGN DOCUMENT